kristinemlarson/gnssrefl/README.md

 [We have started putting together a set of use cases.](https://github.com/kristinemlarson/gnssrefl/blob/master/tests/first_drivethru.md)

-April 3, 2021
+**April 17, 2012** New plot added to quickLook.
+This should provide feedback to the user on which QC metrics to use and which azimuths are valid.
+New plot also added to daily_avg.

-Added new plot in quickLook that provides perspective on choosing the right azimuths and QC metrics
+**April 3, 2021** Added new plot in quickLook that provides perspective on choosing the right azimuths and QC metrics

-March 30, 2021

-Hopefully bug fixed related to the refraction file (gpt_1wA.pickle).
+**March 30, 2021** Hopefully bug fixed related to the refraction file (gpt_1wA.pickle).
 If it is missing from your build, it is now downloaded for you.
 Apologies.

-March 29, 2021

-The L2C and L5 options now use (appropriate) time-dependent lists of satellites.
+**March 29, 2021** The L2C and L5 options now use (appropriate) time-dependent lists of satellites.

-March 17, 2021

-I have removed CDDIS from the default RINEX 2.11 archive search list.
+**March 17, 2021** I have removed CDDIS from the default RINEX 2.11 archive search list.
 It is still useable if you use -archive cddis.

-March 14, 2021

-Minor changes - filenames using the hybrid option are allowed to be 132 characters long.
+**March 14, 2021** Minor changes - filenames using the hybrid option are allowed to be 132 characters long.
 This might address issue with people that want to have very very very long path names.
 I also added the decimation feature so it works for both GPS and GNSS.

-February 24, 2021

-We now have three translation options for RINEX files: fortran, hybrid, and python.
+February 24, 2021 We now have three translation options for RINEX files: fortran, hybrid, and python.
 The last of these is ok for 30 sec data but really too slow otherwise.
 Hybrid binds the python to my (fast) fortran code.
 This has now been implemented for both GPS and multi-GNSS.